 EcoHub - a smart new Green Building on home soil

-With 22 years in operation, we’re thrilled to commence the rebuild of our EcoHub in Birkdale into a smart new Green Building on home soil.
+With over 20 years in operation, we’re thrilled to commence the rebuild of our EcoHub in Birkdale into a smart new Green Building on home soil.
 On 15 April 2021 at dawn, we were privileged to have Karakia at the site, led by Matua Martin Te Moni from Ngāti Whanaunga and Adrian Pettit from Te Ākitai Waiohua representing iwi kaitiaki.

 The new building with be large enough to realise the community’s goals of a bustling EcoHub of learning, plus one that demonstrates zero waste de/construction and green building.
 Learning will become more accessible and exciting, with a new classroom large enough to host up to 60 local school children at a time.